 Once you start active surveillance, you may only have another biopsy if other tests suggest your cancer is growing.
 Your PSA level might rise a little bit, even if your cancer isn't growing.
 But if it rises more quickly than expected, your doctor may suggest having a biopsy.
-You may have an MRI scan before you have a biopsy, but that will depend on your hospital.
+You will have an MRI scan before you have a biopsy.